Series 24 Supervising Associated Person Conduct

 Key Takeaways

-• Conduct and compensation questions often test conflict controls rather than pure ethics vocabulary.
+• Conduct questions often test conflict controls, visibility, escalation, and evidence gathering rather than pure ethics vocabulary.

-• Borrowing, lending, gifts, and compensation-sharing issues usually turn on approval and policy limits.
+• Outside business activities, private securities transactions, customer fund use, personal trading, and MNPI issues usually turn on approval and policy controls.

 • Series 24 favors answers that reassert firm control and documentation.